SoftwareAG/cumulocity-runtime-widget-loader/README.md

    ```
    npm install jszip webpack-external-import
    ```
-   For the 1006.3.0 version of cumulocity you also need to install a specific version of ngx-bootstrap:
+   For the 1006.3.0 version of Cumulocity IoT you also need to install a specific version of ngx-bootstrap:
    ```
    npm install ngx-bootstrap@5.5.0
    ```